 If a coconut-pecan pie married a shortbread cookie, the offspring might look like these Chewy Coconut-Pecan Bars, sometimes called Coconut Chews.
 Top with a browned butter icing for a fabulous sugar-spiked taste experience.

 Don’t miss the mini-tutorial for how to easily line a baking pan with aluminum foil for clean and neat removal of the cookies and quick clean-up.

 Have you ever heard of “Dream Bars?”

-While wasting time on the web one day, I realized that this recipe is quite similar to cookies many know as “Dream Bars.”
+While wasting time on the web one day, I realized that this recipe is quite similar to cookies known as “Dream Bars.”
 Who knew?

 Helen Corbitt first introduced me to a form of these cookies in her recipe, “Chinese Chews” published in her “Cooks for Company” cookbook.
 When I worked at the Greenhouse (a luxury health spa from years ago), everybody went crazy for them.